Judge Doom: The Dip and demise comparison

-Turpentine, acetone and benzene combined form Judge Doom's fictional liquid that he refers to as "the Dip" that kills toons and which ultimately kills himself.
+Turpentine, acetone and benzene combined form Judge Doom's fictional liquid that he refers to as "the Dip" that destroys toons and ultimately does the same to himself.
 In real life they are paint thinners.
 Jenna Stoeber of Polygon felt that the Dip was a scary part of many childhoods.
 She opined "the Dip is just paint thinner, able to instantly dissolve a painted Toon into nothingness.
 For a child, that is a fundamental threat".
 She added, "the horror of the Dip is uniquely adolescent, threatening to obliterate all of a child’s favorite creatures" and further described it for that reason as "pure terror".
 Film director, Robert Zemeckis, compared Judge Doom's invention of the Dip, that intended to eliminate all toons, to Adolf Hitler's Final Solution.
 It's possible that Judge Doom hides as a human, because Toons have zero power in his world, making him sort of a fake Übermensch, craving power and authority.
 According to film critic Jonathan Rosenbaum, the filmmakers originally intended to name the Dip the Final Solution.

 Judge Doom's demise where he melts from the Dip is often referenced as an allusion to the death of the Wicked Witch of the West in The Wizard of Oz.
 Film critic Jay Botar of the Orlando Sentinel acknowledged it as the greatest meltdown since the Wicked Witch of the West.